stuntrally/stuntrally3/docs/Multiplayer.md

 ### Direct connect

 Networked multiplayer only works with Direct connect (all players need to specify IP).
-Doesn't need to be only local network.
+Can be local network or internet.
+If internet, all players need to have ports forwarded.

+There are no servers or game lists to get players, so to play
-To play multiplayer you should enlist your friends to play with you.
+you probaly need to enlist your friends to play with you.
-All players need to have ports forwarded, and use Direct connect.

 ### Quick guide

-  - You can host your own game by pressing the 'Create game' button
+  - You can host your own game by pressing the **Create game** button
-    - Others can connect directly to an existing IP:port by pressing 'Direct connect'
+    - Then others can connect directly to an existing IP:port by pressing **Direct connect**
+  - After connecting, you can use in-game chat for text messages
-  - Press 'Ready' button in the game lobby tab and wait for others to become ready too
+  - Press **Ready** button in the game lobby tab and wait for others to become Ready too
-  - The game will start when host presses Start button
+  - Now the game will start when host presses Start button
+  - Messages from chat, disconnect or winning will be shown during game at top

-  - It is possible for host to continue game on other track (or restart on current)
+  - It is possible for host to continue game on other track (or restart on current):
-    - When host presses New game (same button as Start) current game will end, peers will have shown menu
+    - When host presses **New game** (same button as Start) current game will end, peers will have shown menu
-    - Host can now change track (and game settings) and after all peers have pressed ready, game can start again
+    - Host can now change track (and game settings) and after all peers have pressed **Ready**, game can start again

 ### Master (games) server (unavailable)

 It's not working since years and likely won't be.
 Unless someone can host it on an IP that is not changing or better has a named domain.
-In that case please post on our forum.
+If so, please contact us.

 The list of available games will not be filled.
 Hence the last tab Server in Multiplayer has that big red cross.